kikeelectronico/Homeware-LAN/docs/docs/data.md

 ```

 ## Method - updateAlive
-This method updates the alive timestamp of any homeware's core element.
+This method updates the alive timestamp of some homeware's core element.

 `myData.updateAlive(core)`